Non-stationary Spatial Modeling Using Fractional SPDEs: Discussion

 \section{Discussion}

 This paper extends the class of non-stationary SPDE models by combining non-stationary anisotropy with a fractional smoothness.
-Specifically, we combine the framework for non-stationary anisotropy developed by \citet{fuglstad2015exploring, fuglstad2015doesnonstationaryspatialdata}, the parameterization of the diffusion matrix by \citet{llamazareselias2024parameterization}, and the rational approximation from \cite{bolin2020rational}.
+Specifically, we combine the framework for non-stationary anisotropy developed by \citet{fuglstad2015exploring, fuglstad2015doesnonstationaryspatialdata}, the parameterization of the diffusion matrix by \citet{llamazareselias2024parameterization}, and the rational approximation from \citet{bolin2020rational}.
 The increased complexity comes with a higher risk of overfitting.
 To address this, we develop priors for the stationary and non-stationary components of the model.
-For the parameters specifying the stationary properties, we adopt the PC-like priors, while the non-stationary terms are controlled using spline-based penalties from \citet{fuglstad2015doesnonstationaryspatialdata}.
+For the parameters specifying the stationary properties, we adopt PC-like priors, while the non-stationary terms are controlled using spline-based penalties from \citet{fuglstad2015doesnonstationaryspatialdata}.
 We also suggest an approach to setting these priors, and describe an interpretable approach for selecting penalties for the non-stationarity.

 We further demonstrate the use of AD for parameter estimation in non-stationary fractional SPDEs.
-By combining AD with sparse matrix operations, we efficiently compute gradients without deriving analytical expressions or relying on numerical differentiation.
+The proposed methodology provides a practical and extensible framework for gradient-based inference.
+By combining AD with sparse matrix operations, we compute gradients without deriving analytical expressions or relying on numerical differentiation.
 This is particularly valuable for non-stationary models, where the number of parameters can be large.
-The approach relies on a masking strategy which introduces a small application error, but which preserves sparsity during backpropagation.
-Despite the current limitations in software support for sparse AD, the proposed methodology offers a practical and extensible framework for gradient-based inference in SPDE models with many parameters.
+The approach uses a masking strategy that preserves sparsity during backpropagation while still yielding exact gradients.
+Our implementation in sparsejax supports both CPU and GPU backends.
+The benchmarks show that it scales better than finite-difference approaches as the parameter dimension increases, and more favorably than dense AD for finer discretizations.